Content-type: text/html; charset=UTF-8 Man page of passt

 --no-copy-addrs (DEPRECATED)

 With --config-net, do not copy all the addresses associated to the interface we derive addresses and routes from: set up a single one.
-Implied by -a, --address.
+Implied by -a, --address, for the corresponding IP version only.

 Default is to copy all the addresses, except for link-local ones, from the interface from the outer namespace to the target namespace.